-Cryptocurrency is subject to Income Taxes in France.
+Cryptocurrency is subject to Income Tax in France.
 The General Directorate of Public Finances has set out guidelines on how cryptocurrency buying, trading and mining is taxed.
-In this guide we take a closer look at how the crypto tax rules to help has set out guidelines on how cryptocurrency buying, trading and mining is taxed.
-In this guide we take a closer look at how the crypto tax rules to help occasional traders avoid notices, audits and penalties.
+In this guide we take a closer look at how the crypto tax rules work to help occasional traders avoid notices, audits and penalties.
 We'll also explain how to calculate your crypto tax, the forms you need, and tips on how to reduce your tax bill.

 This guide is regularly updated

 One last thing before we start - the rules on crypto tax are in constant flux.
 At Koinly we keep a very close eye on the DGFiP's crypto policies and regularly update this guide to keep you informed and tax-compliant.